OpenSocialCSN/opensocial-wordpress-plugin/readme.txt

 = From WordPress.org =

-1. Download OpenSocial Wordpress Plugin.
+1. Download OpenSocial Login Plugin.
 2. Upload the 'opensocial' directory to your '/wp-content/plug-ins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate OpenSocial Wordpress Plugin from your Plugins page.
+3. Activate OpenSocial Login Plugin from your Plugins page.

 = After Activation - Go to 'Settings > OpenSocial SSO/Settings' and: =